datanav/docs/guide-microservices.rst

 Introduction
 ------------
-This guide will help you build and use microservices inside your Sesam instance.
+This section will help you build and use microservices inside your Sesam instance.

     .. tip::